 The aorta is the largest blood vessel in the body.
 It begins at the left ventricle of the heart and travels down the abdomen where it splits off into both legs.
 The aorta is a common site for arterial aneurysms.

-Chest: Aneurysms in the chest cavity near the heart are called thoracic aortic aneurysms.
+- Aneurysms in the chest cavity are called thoracic aortic aneurysms.

-Aneurysms in the brain can be any size, and often form in the blood vessels that lie deep within the brain.
+Aneurysms in the brain can be any size.
+These often form in the blood vessels that lie deep within the brain.
 They also may not present any symptoms or signs.
 You may not even know you have an aneurysm.
-Aneurysms of this type may cause bleeding in as many as 3 percent of people, according to the UCSF Center for Cerebrovascular Research.
-(UCSF)
+Aneurysms of this type may cause bleeding in as many as 3 percent of people.

-You can also experience aneurysms in the artery located behind the knees, in the spleen, or the intestines.
+You can also have an aneurysm in the artery behind your knee, in your spleen, or in your intestines.

-The symptoms of an aneurysm vary with its type and location.
-It is important to know that aneurysms that occur in the body or brain generally do not present signs or symptoms until they rupture.
-However, those that occur near the surface of the body may show signs of swelling and pain.
-A large mass also may develop.
-The symptoms of ruptured aneurysms (anywhere in the body) include:
+Symptoms of an aneurysm vary with each type and location.
+It’s important to know that aneurysms that occur in the body or brain generally don’t present signs or symptoms until they rupture.

 - increased heart rate

 Serious complications from aneurysms can cause death if you don’t get emergency care.